shyybi/HollowOs/readme.md

-### We mooved to an organization ! : https://github.com/HollowOs
+### We moved into an organization! : https://github.com/Auri-OS

 <h1 align="center">